Skip to main content

 An ideal rest day will differ from person to person and is dependent on the frequency and intensity of the exercise and activities carried out by the individual after each workout.
 The American Council on Exercise recommends a minimum of one rest day every seven to ten days of high-intensity physical activity.

 Rest days do not necessarily mean you should do nothing.
-Instead, the aim is to improve recovery, which could be passive or active.
+Instead, the aim to improve recovery, which could involve a passive or active activity.
 Passive recovery means you take the entire day off exercise, while active recovery will involve low-intensity activities, such as yoga or walking, that place minimal stress on the body.

 Sleep